 I don’t understand*

-*Especially this one will be a useful one to know for informal situations regardless of what the topic is.
+*Especially this one will be useful to know for informal situations regardless of what the topic is.